Joao-Maria-Janeiro/Movie-Recommender/README.md

 We could also do a different approach using Neural Networks that might find some different relations between the movies.

 It's also worth considering looking into collaborative filtering, although a different dataset would be needed for that.

+## The full story
+You can read the full blog post that's more in depth [here](https://joao-maria-janeiro.github.io/movie-recommender.html)